- Ph.D. Cell Physiology, Purdue University 1970

 Arntzen was elected to the U.S. National Academy of Sciences in 1983, and the National Academy of Inventors in 2015.
 He received the USDA Award for Superior Service, and served as chairman of the National Biotechnology Policy Board of the National Institutes of Health.
 From 2001-09, he served as a member of President George W. Bushs Council of Advisors on Science & Technology.
 He was awarded honorary doctorates from the University of Minnesota, Purdue University, and The Hebrew University of Jerusalem.

-Dr. Arntzen's primary research interests are in plant molecular biology and protein engineering, as well as the utilization of plant biotechnology for enhancement of food quality and value, for expression of pharmacologically active products in transgenic plants, and for overcoming health and agricultural constraints in the developing world.
-He has been recognized as a pioneer in the development of plant-based vaccines for human disease prevention (with special emphasis on needs of poor countries) and for disease prevention in animal agriculture.
-Recently this research has been extended to creation of effective vaccines and therapeutics to reduce the threats of biowarfare agents.
+His research interests are in plant molecular biology and protein engineering, and in using plant biotechnology to enhance food quality and value, to express pharmacologically active products in plants, and to overcome health and agricultural constraints in the developing world.
+He is a pioneer in the development of plant-based vaccines for human disease prevention (with special emphasis on needs of poor countries) and disease prevention in animal agriculture.
+After 2001, this research was extended to the creation of effective vaccines and therapeutics to reduce the threats of biowarfare agents.

 Arntzen served on Boards of Directors, including DeKalb Genetics, and currently serves on that of Advanced BioNutrition, Inc. Fast Magazine chose him as the "Most Creative Person in Business" in 2015 for his work on fighting Ebola with tobacco.